PMunch/futhark/README.md

 ## Compatibility features and readability
 Futhark by default tries to ensure the highest amount of compatibility with pre-wrapped libraries (e.g. the `posix` standard library module) and other user code.
-Because of this the output which Futhark generates isn't very easy to read, being littered with `when defined` statements and weird numbered identifiers for renaming things.
+Because of this the output which Futhark generates isn't very pretty, being littered with `when defined` statements and weird numbered identifiers for renaming things.
 These features are intended to make Futhark easier to use in a mostly automatic fashion, but you might not need them.
-If you want to read the generated output, build documentation of a Futhark generated module, or possibly get an improved editor experience you might want to disable some of these features.
+If you want to read the generated output, build documentation of a Futhark generated module, or possibly get an improved editor experience you might want to disable some of these features for a prettier, more readable output.

 There are basically three things you can control with define switches: